shawnsandy/backstory/README.md

 Backstory comes with a prebuilt sample of the application that you can use to demo its functionalities and features.
 Dive the code for examples on how to integrate backstory in your app (tutorials coming soon).

-- Once installed you can view and create articles by visiting `yourapp.com/stories`
+- Once installed you can view and create articles by visiting `yourapp.com/backstory`
-- Click the create new story button
+- Add some categories-- hit `add categories` button and add a coupe categories before you continue.
-- Before you create your story add some categories-- hit `add categories` button and add a coupe categories before you continue.
+- Click the create `new story` button
 - Now go ahead got ahead and create your story

 ## TODO